 Producing up to 65,000 BTUs (a typical home range gives about 10,000), this propane burner is the closest you’ll come to what chefs use at a Chinese restaurant.
 This package from Eastman comes with a 22-inch carbon steel wok that easily accommodates all of your stir frying needs.

-The Mission Chinese Food Cookbook
+The Chinese Takeout Cookbook

 For the Active Grandparent